 Location of Ramkhamhaeng Night Market – Situated on Ramkhamhaeng Road, the Night Market begins at The Mall Ramkhamhaeng and runs the whole length of the road to the next major junction.

-To walk the whole length of the market, if you look at all the stalls, easily takes more than an hour, and that’s if you don’t stop to buy anything.
+To walk the whole length of the market, if you look at all the stalls, easily takes more than an hour, and that is if you don’t stop to buy anything.

-The market is in the vicinity of Ramkamhaeng University, so it targets university students, and young commuters.
-But, if you are older than the age of 30, don’t let that put you off – there are thousands of items you will love too.
+The market is in the vicinity of Ramkamhaeng University so, of course, it targets university students, and young commuters.
+But, if you are older than the age of 30, don’t let that put you off – there are still thousands of items you will love too.